andrew/ultimate-awesome/README.md

 - [awesome-campus-expert](https://github.com/campus-experts/awesome-campus-expert) - 🕶 An awesome list of resources for campus experts! 🕶.
 - [awesome-frameworkless](https://github.com/frameworkless-movement/awesome-frameworkless) - A collection of awesome things regarding Frameworkless.
 - [awesome-os](https://github.com/zriyansh/awesome-os) - A collection of all big and small open-source clones of Linux, Windows, and macOS operating system and their software.
+- [awesome-gnss](https://github.com/barbeau/awesome-gnss) - Community list of open-source GNSS software and resources :satellite:.
 - [Awesome-Long-Chain-of-Thought-Reasoning](https://github.com/LightChen233/Awesome-Long-Chain-of-Thought-Reasoning) - Latest Advances on Long Chain-of-Thought Reasoning.
 - [awesome-concepts](https://github.com/lukasz-madon/awesome-concepts) -  Awesome list about all kinds of interesting topics: Laws, Principles, Mental Models, Cognitive Biases.
 - [Awesome-Image-Harmonization](https://github.com/bcmi/Awesome-Image-Harmonization) - A curated list of papers, code and resources pertaining to image harmonization.
 - [awesome-nodered](https://github.com/naimo84/awesome-nodered) - A collection of interesting nodes and resources for Node-RED.
 - [awesome-microservice](https://github.com/wanghaisheng/awesome-microservice) - A curated list of Microservice resources .
 - [bookmarks](https://github.com/SansGuidon/bookmarks) - :warning: Mirrored from  ! :bookmark: +5K awesome resources for geeks and software crafters :beer: .
-- [awesome-gnss](https://github.com/barbeau/awesome-gnss) - Community list of open-source GNSS software and resources :satellite:.
-- [awesome-pentest-cheat-sheets](https://github.com/ByteSnipers/awesome-pentest-cheat-sheets) - Collection of cheat sheets useful for pentesting.
 - [awesome-Islam](https://github.com/AhmedKamal/awesome-Islam) - A curated list of awesome islam related projects, frameworks, resources and other awesomeness.
 - [Free-Certifications](https://github.com/ArslanYM/Free-Certifications) - This repository contains the list of all the development courses available with  free certifications.
 - [Awesome-Novel-Class-Discovery](https://github.com/JosephKJ/Awesome-Novel-Class-Discovery) - A list of papers that studies Novel Class Discovery.